Liam Devlin: Rescuing Steiner

-In the later novel The Eagle Has Flown, Steiner is revealed to have survived.
-Devlin, who is hiding in Lisbon and planning to escape to America, is persuaded by SS Gen. Walter Schellenberg, then chief of the Ausland-SD, to rescue Steiner from the Tower of London.
+In the later novel The Eagle Has Flown, Steiner is revealed to have survived, but is imprisoned in Britain.
+Devlin, who is hiding in Lisbon and planning to escape to America, is persuaded by SS General Walter Schellenberg, then chief of the Ausland-SD, to rescue Steiner from the Tower of London.
 After they return to Germany, Devlin and Steiner prevent Reichsführer-SS Heinrich Himmler from seizing control of the Reich.
 In the aftermath, Himmler orders Schellenberg to murder them.
 Instead, Schellenberg arranges their escape to the neutral Irish Free State.
 The novel ending states that Devlin now lives in a cottage in County Mayo and that he and Steiner remain friends.

 Other appearances

 As well as appearing in The Eagle Has Landed and The Eagle Has Flown, Devlin also appears as a major character in the Higgins novels Touch the Devil and Confessional.
 In other novels, Devlin has made cameo appearances as a mentor to Sean Dillon (in Drink with the Devil, The President's Daughter and Day of Reckoning) and Martin Brosnan (in Eye of the Storm).